OPMDG/opm-doc/probes/check_pgactivity.rst

  This service ignores critical and warning arguments.

- No perfdata are returned.
+ No perfdata is returned.

 \ **is_hot_standby**\  (9.0+)

- Checks if the cluster is in recovery and accepts read only queries.
+ Checks if the cluster is in recovery mode and accepts read only queries.

  This service ignores critical and warning arguments.

- No perfdata are returned.
+ No perfdata is returned.